With summer ending in Georgetown, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last replaced yours?
-Take it out and hold it up to the light.
-If you can’t see light through it, get a new one.
+Not sure when you last checked yours?
+Pull it out and tilt it toward the light.
+If there’s no light visible, get a new one.

 3. Clean the Inside